OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-14.md

 ## 1 Samuel 14:37

 And Saul inquired of God, “Shall I go down after the Philistines?
-Will You give them into the hand of Israel?”
+Will You deliver them into the hand of Israel?”
 But He did not answer him that day.

 ## 1 Samuel 14:38